Loki-101/ptero-symlinks/README.md

 - Does not require the panel do be on the same machine as wings
 - Should be run from the WINGS machine
 - If panel and wings are on different machines or your .env file in is anywhere other than /var/www/pterodactyl/.env, this script will ask you if you want to specify the path to the .env file or enter the database connection info manually.
 - Compatible with running your panel inside a compose stack - just enter the info manually and make sure your user is allowed to connect from the host machine.
+(Out of box compatibility is planned for the next large block of free time I get)

 # Dependencies:
 ## ACL (Access Control List)